Preference Restrictions in Computational Social Choice: A Survey: Domain Restrictions

 \subsection{Preferences Single-Peaked on a Tree}

 \citet{demange1982single} observed that some of the good properties of the single-peaked domain can be preserved even when we allow the underlying axis to assume a more complicated shape.
-Specifically, Demange defined a notion of being single-peaked on a \emph{tree}.
+Specifically, Demange defined a notion of being single-peaked on a \emph{tree}. \footnote{One can also define single-peakedness on other graphs, such as on cycles (see \Cref{sec:def:spoc}) and on general graphs \citep[see, e.g.,][]{nehring2007structure}.}

 \begin{definition}[\citealp{demange1982single}] Let $T = (A,E)$ be a tree with vertex set $A$.
 A linear order $v_i$ over $A$ is \defemph{single-peaked on $T$} if for every pair of distinct alternatives $a,b\in A$ such that $a$ lies on the unique $\top(v_i)$--$b$ path in $T$ we have $a \succ_i b$.
 A profile $P$ over $A$ is \defemph{single-peaked on $T$} if every vote in $P$ is single-peaked on $T$.
 A profile $P$ is \defemph{single-peaked on a tree} if there exists a tree $T$ such that $P$ is single-peaked on $T$. \end{definition}